Everyone

 - part of the recognised seasonal employer scheme.

-Find out more about the legal requirements for supporting a visa application.
+Immigration New Zealand sets the legal requirements for supporting a visa application.
+Find out more on their website.

 Employ migrants - Immigration New Zealand(external link)